haschuele/Overpowered/Code Snippets.md

 # Fuzzy Match CAISO Substation Data to GIS Data
+ISOs have access to detailed grid mappings, but these are not publicly available.
+In order to identify the geolocations of the CAISO Interconnection Queue "Point of Interconnection" variable, we used fuzzy matching.
+The code below shows a snippet in which we pull latitude and longitude into the Queue data from a separate GIS data source by matching on substation name.
+This allowed us to plot the Queue projects on a map as well as calculate distance weighting for the cluster algorithm.

 ```python
 # Filter caiso queue to substations
 caiso_queue_substations_df = caiso_queue_df[caiso_queue_df["Station or Transmission Line"].str.contains("Substation", case=False, na=False)]